 Eat: The Purple Pig

-The Shops at North Bridge encompass six blocks of more than 50 chic shops, from designer showrooms to on-trend boutiques.
-Grab a box of gourmet truffles at Vosges Haut-Chocolat, specialty men’s grooming products at The Art of Shaving, team jerseys and gear at Chicago Sports & Novelty, or explore four floors of design clothes, shoes, jewelry, and more at upscale department store Nordstrom.
+The Shops at North Bridgeencompasses six blocks of more than 50 chic shops, from designer showrooms to on-trend boutiques.
+Grab a box of Japanese confections and chocolate at ROYCE’, indulge in specialty skincare products at Kiehl’s, or stock up on Italian gourmet goods at Eataly.
+Then explore four floors of designer clothes, shoes, jewelry, and more at upscale department store Nordstrom.

 Once you’ve filled your shopping bags, exit the main doors onto Michigan Avenue and head just one block south to The Purple Pig.
-Helmed by chef Jimmy Bannos Jr., a James Beard Award winner and one of the city’s rising culinary stars, The Purple Pig is known for their inventive Mediterranean small plates with an emphasis on pork, cheese, and wine.
+Helmed by a James Beard Award winner, The Purple Pig is known for its inventive Mediterranean small plates with an emphasis on pork, cheese, and wine.

 Shop: Water Tower Place